parametrix/thebuildingcoder-archive/a/2072_empty_asset.md

 Is this normal?
 How else can I get my Appearance assets if AssetProperties.Size is zero?

-For reference, I'm trying to get specific appearance asset properties from various materials, including appearance description, category and main appearance image filepath.
+I'm trying to get specific appearance asset properties from various materials, including appearance description, category and main appearance image filepath.

 I tried using renderingAsset.FindByName("Description"), renderingAsset.FindByName("Category"), renderingAsset.FindByName("UnifiedBitmapSchema") and renderingAsset.FindByName("BaseSchema").
 They all return null since renderingAssets is empty, i.e. AssetProperties.Size = 0.